 Wait until the sun sets, and bring extra blankets and cushions for a picnic below inky black skies.
 Scotland has a number of Dark Sky locations, including the UK’s first Dark Sky Park in Galloway Forest Park in southwest Scotland.
-Spend time counting some of the 7,000 stars and planets above your head, or learn about the constellations at the Scottish Dark Sky Observatory.
 You can also visit the country’s only Dark Sky island, the idyllic Isle of Coll in the Inner Hebrides, where the nearest lamppost is around 20 miles away on the Isle of Mull.

 5. By a distillery

 The taste of Scotch single malt whiskies are often affected by their surrounding environment in which they are matured, and many of these happen to be in some beautiful natural settings.
 Nestled at the bottom of Dumgoyne Hill to the north west of Glasgow is Glengoyne Distillery which is surrounded by lush countryside.
 You could finish your picnic with a tour and enjoy a dram – there’s even a Whisky and Chocolate Matching Tour which makes a great alternative to a dessert!
 In Speyside, you’ll find many delightful places to picnic along the Malt Whisky Trail.

 Scotland’s botanic gardens are very special and serene green spaces, housing some fascinating and colourful collections of native and exotic species of flora.
 Both Glasgow and Edinburgh’s botanic gardens are home to some stunning Victorian glasshouses, perfect to explore après picnic, and there are miles of pathways for a strolling hand-in-hand at a gentle pace.
 In addition to the botanic gardens of the cities, there are acres of beautiful parks and gardens to discover across Scotland.